-Final Fate Destination Site Note

-Residual SELHP Lewisham Energy from Waste

-Waste

-Kemsley EfW facility (Sittingbourne, Kent)

-Cory Environmental (Belvedere, London

-Borough of Bexley)

-Street Fuel Refuse Derived Fuel (RDF) and RDF for export

-Waste Transfer Station (WTS) (Chatham,

-Medway)

-Kings Cliffe Landfill (Northamptonshire) Landfill

-Rainham landfill (London Borough of Havering)

-Dry Mixed Veolia WTS, Rochester WTS/MRF

-Recyclables Veolia LB Southwark

-Mixed Green Envar Composting Cambs IVC

-& Food Waste West London Composting, Middx

-Rubble Gallagher Aggregate Hermitage Quarry Kent Aggregate Recycling

-Wood Countrystyle Recycling Ridham Kent Wood Shredding

-WEEE 45 Sweeep Kuusakoski Sittingbourne, Kent WEEE Recycling
+Final Fate Destination Site Note Residual Waste South East London Combined Heat and Power (SELCHP) (London Borough of Lewisham) Energy from Waste Kemsley EfW facility (Sittingbourne, Kent) Cory Environmental (Belvedere, London Borough of Bexley) Street Fuel Refuse Derived Fuel (RDF) and Waste Transfer Station (WTS) (Chatham, Medway) RDF for export Kings Cliffe Landfill (Northamptonshire) Landfill Rainham landfill (London Borough of Havering) Dry Mixed Veolia WTS Rochester WTS/MRF Recyclables Veolia London Borough of Southwark Mixed Green Envar Composting Cambridgeshire IVC & Food Waste West London Composting Middlesex Rubble Gallagher Aggregate Hermitage Quarry, Kent Aggregate Recycling Wood Countrystyle Recycling Ridham, Kent Wood Shredding WEEE 53 Sweeep Kuusakoski Sittingbourne, Kent WEEE Recycling

 - 2.2.12 The existing three Household Waste Recycling Centres and Waste Transfer Station are expected to come under increased pressure with the forecast growth in population of Medway over the Local Plan period, creating demand for additional management capacity.
-This need could be met by upgrades to the existing facilities, but consideration may also be given to other options such as creating a single purpose-built facility in an accessible and appropriate location within Medway. - 2.2.13 The current waste disposal contract is due to expire in 2035.
+This need could be met by upgrades to the existing facilities, but consideration may also be given to other options such as creating a single purpose-built facility in an accessible and appropriate location within Medway. - 2.2.13 The current LACW disposal contract is due to expire in 2035.
 The replacement contract may result in changes to where LACW arising in Medway is managed and the suitability of any related proposals in Medway which require planning permission would be considered against the policies in the new Medway Local Plan.
 If future management options for Medway's waste are to include a residual waste management facility located within Medway (such as energy from waste (EfW)), planning for this would need to commence up to 10 years prior to it being required.
-Planning permission has been granted for an Energy Centre as part of the 'Medway One' redevelopment of the old Kingsnorth power station site which could accept up to c200,000tpa of refuse derived fuel (RDF) or solid recovered fuel (SRF).
+In August 2023, subject to a Section 106 agreement, outline planning permission was granted for an Energy Centre as part of the 'Medway One' redevelopment of the old Kingsnorth power station site which could accept up to c200,000tpa of refuse derived fuel (RDF) or solid recovered fuel (SRF).

 Waste Electronic and Electrical Equipment

-Reg 18 Draft Medway Local Plan
+Reg 19 Draft Medway Local Plan

-Minerals and Waste Topic Paper v5.0 Final (July 2024)
+Minerals and Waste Topic Paper v5.1 (draft for Reg 19) (April 2025)

-Page 31 of 39
+Page 33 of 42